Rivian investment: Ford announces £386 million deal

-Amazon is said to have led a $700 million (around £546 million) equity investment in Rivian, bringing the firm’s total support to well over $1 billion.
+Amazon is said to have led a $700 million (around £546 million) equity investment in Rivian, bringing the firm’s total support at the time to well over $1 billion.

-However, Rivian says the partnership is more of a strategic relationship than a financial one, raising the possibility that Amazon could act as a dealership for its vehicles in the future.
+However, Rivian said the partnership is more of a strategic relationship than a financial one, raising the possibility that Amazon could act as a sales outlet for its vehicles in the future.

-“This investment is an important milestone for Rivian and the shift to sustainable mobility,” said RJ Scaringe, founder and CEO of Rivian.
+“This investment is an important milestone for Rivian and the shift to sustainable mobility,” said RJ Scaringe.
 “Beyond simply eliminating compromises that exist around performance, capability and efficiency, we are working to drive innovation across the entire customer experience.

 “We’re inspired by Rivian’s vision for the future of electric transportation,” added Amazon CEO Worldwide Consumer Jeff Wilke.
 “RJ has built an impressive organization, with a product portfolio and technology to match.
 We’re thrilled to invest in such an innovative company.”